bghira/SimpleTuner/README.md

 The features implemented will eventually be shared between SD 2.1 and SDXL as much as possible.

-* Multi-GPU support is in a minimal implementation, and more help is wanted there.
+* Multi-GPU training is supported, and encouraged
-* Aspect bucketing is shared
+* Aspect bucketing is a "just works" thing; fill a folder of images and let it rip
-* Legacy trainer does not implement precomputed embeds/latents
+* SDXL trainer caches the VAE latents and text embeddings to save on VRAM during training
-* Currently, the legacy trainer is somewhat neglected.
-The last release pre-SDXL support should be used for SD 2.1.
+* Full featured fine-tuning support for SDXL and SD 2.x

 ## Tutorial